 All of these interests and pursuits have led, to date, to my publishing ~100 academic and non-academic articles across a variety of specialisms, from history and anthropology to psychology, epistemology and philosophy of science.
 But my main focus remains on my maths and physics, my pursuit of a PhD, and more extendedly my ongoing and long-term research in theoretical physics.

 Living with Asperger’s

-I have a high-functioning form of Asperger’s.
+I have autistic spectrum disorder, which, while high-functioning, on parts of the spectrum I have been diagnosed as clinically severe.
+I often refer to both ASD and Asperger’s, using them interchably (when I was diagnosed I was used to the Asperger’s designation).
 With this, I experience many daily difficulties, some of which I am still learning about.
 Communication is one thing that does not come easy for me.
 This blog is, in part, a place where I can practice writing and communicating ideas.